ploneintranet/ploneintranet/docs/installation/quickstart.rst

 ---------------------------

 - Goto the Zope Management Interface at http://localhost:8080.
-- Create a new Plone instance.
+- Create a new Plone site.
-- In the Zope Management Interface, go to `portal_setup > import`_.
+- In the Zope Management Interface of that Plone site, go to `portal_setup > import`_.
 - Select Profile `Plone Intranet: Suite : Create Testing Content`.
 - Scroll down to the bottom of the page and hit the button "Import all steps" - make sure "Include dependencies" is checked.